Darden’s Class of 2017 Takes More Tech Jobs, Reports Higher Salaries

-According to data from Darden’s Career Development Center (CDC), the Class of 2017 reported an average base salary of $124,684, with an average signing bonus of $31,966.
+According to the MBA Employment Report from Darden’s Career Development Center (CDC), the Class of 2017 reported an average base salary of $124,684, with an average signing bonus of $31,966.
 The figures represent rises from the average base salary and signing bonus of $122,806 and $31,370, respectively, reported by the Class of 2016.

 Darden graduates went into a wide variety of fields and continued a growing trend toward technology jobs.

 Consulting was again the top industry draw for new graduates, followed by financial services positions and technology.
-Collectively, more than three-quarters of Darden’s 2017 graduates went into those three fields.
+Collectively, nearly than three-quarters of Darden’s 2017 graduates went into those three fields.

 Microsoft was the top employer of the Class of 2017, with 16 Darden graduates signing on with the tech giant.
 Microsoft’s top spot was followed by The Boston Consulting Group (14), McKinsey & Co.
 (14), Accenture (11), Amazon.com (10) and Bain & Co.
 (10).